cmshorten/cmshorten/README.md

 - Geologist and data scientist with 8 years of experience in quantitative research using a variety of data types (e.g. field, laboratory, big data) and analytical methods (e.g. thermal modeling, linear and stochastic models, machine learning algorithms).

-- My postdoc ends in September 2021 and I’m currently seeking opportunities.
+- My postdoc ends in September 2021 and <strong style="color:red;">I’m currently seeking opportunities</strong>.
   - I’m interested in data scientist positions.
   - I hope to continue integrating data science and machine learning techniques to solve physical scientific research.